-The kids at school tell me it’s their favourite food; I’ve heard stories from co workers who’ve packed Kimchi in their suitcase because they’re so worried they won’t be able to get their hands on the good stuff whilst travelling abroad.
+The kids at school tell us it’s their favourite food; we’ve heard stories from co workers who’ve packed Kimchi in their suitcase because they’re so worried they won’t be able to get their hands on the good stuff whilst travelling abroad.

 So what is Kimchi?

 For those of you who may not be familiar with Korea’s national treasure, allow me to introduce it.